 Grab a pen and paper, use a printable or Evernote file and get to work.
 Repeat after me: I will make this Ramadan the best ever!
 Yay!

-Here are some ideas what you can include in your Ramadan journal:
+Here are some ideas what you can include in your Ramadan journal or to include in your Ramadan Bucket List:

 - Things you want to stop doing